Venezuelan anti-Maduro governor sacked, opposition in chaos

 Four opposition governors did that this week, sparking recriminations and bickering within the coalition, but Guanipa said he would never “kneel before the dictatorship.”

+Taking further advantage of the opposition’s woes, the Constituent Assembly said on Thursday it was mulling calling local mayoral elections for December.
+They had been expected next year, but the government is presumably calculating it can win big at local level while the opposition is in disarray.

+Young protesters, who saw hundreds of their fellow demonstrators jailed, injured or even killed in anti-Maduro street protests earlier this year, are disgusted by what for them is now a bleak political scenario.

-Reporting by Isaac Urrutia; Writing by Andrew Cawthorne; Editing by David Gregorio
+Reporting by Isaac Urrutia; Additional reporting by Andrew Cawthorne and Eyanir Chinea in Caracas; Writing by Andrew Cawthorne; Editing by David Gregorio